-Over the last year, we have seen several regeneration projects completed such as the renovation of Chartist Tower into a four star hotel, the Indoor Market which saw the refurbishment of a listed building into a modern food and drink venue, with retail, offices and event space.
-More recently the refurbishment of the Central Library and Museum has been completed and the public building now accommodates the Council's face to face facility alongside the Library, Museum and Art Gallery.
+Over the last year, we have seen several regeneration projects completed such as the renovation of Chartist Tower into a four star hotel, the Indoor Market and more recently the refurbishment of the Central Library and Museum.
 You can view the Museum's latest video here.
-This enabled the former Information Station building to be leased to Tramshed Tech as a second site for their co-working and innovation hub.
 In December 2022, the Indoor Market received the Ystadau Cymru Award for its work to ensure the Market remains at the heart of the city centre.
-In 2022/23, following the approval to commence the development of the Knowledge Quarter, work started on demolishing the leisure centre and to rejuvenate the area to accommodate a new leisure centre and city centre campus for Coleg Gwent.
+In 2022/23, following the approval to commence the development of the Knowledge Quarter, work started on demolishing the leisure centre and to rejuvenate the area to accommodate a new leisure centre and building for Coleg Gwent.